Posted On: 11/02/2016

-A few weeks after the wedding I picked up the ring from Wongs (you can’t rush perfection – it’s only just been finished) and it was even more amazing than I could have hoped for.
+Last week I picked up the ring from Wongs (you can’t rush perfection – it’s only just been finished) and it’s even more amazing than I could have hoped for.
 They even made me a lookalike one for me to get married with and engraved the wedding rings with the date of our wedding.
 They’re so fab and I really just need to personally recommend them – they couldn’t do enough for us.
 At first I was a bit intimidated (jewellery shops in general scare me, even without the bouncer on Boodles) but the staff are wonderful and they really do have a budget for everyone, which is lovely.
 You tell them what you want and they do it.
 As they’ve got a jewellery workshop on site they can do resizing, rhodium plating, engraving, cleaning etc. within a day and fully design your jewellery from scratch to your own specifications or even put a modern twist on a family heirloom.

 Before choosing an engagement ring (or allowing your other half to be let loose on ring shopping) you need to get clued up on diamonds.
 I went to Amsterdam years ago and they forced us to go on one of these free diamond tours in order to sell you stones – but – it actually turned out to be dead interesting and it’s really stuck with me ever since.